 Tech Colleges and Community Colleges

-While most international students come to the United States for academic programs, some students enroll in technical or vocational colleges designed for job training, like flight school or air traffic control programs.
+While most international students come to the United States for higher ed academic programs, some students enroll in technical or vocational colleges designed for job training, like flight school or air traffic control programs.

 Additionally, another option in American post-secondary education is community college.
 Community colleges offer low-cost education in local communities and provide workforce preparation or credits toward completing a bachelor’s degree.
-According to the American Association of Community Colleges (AACC), there are almost “1,200 two-year, associate degree-granting institutions and more than 12 million students” enrolled in these colleges.
+According to the American Association of Community Colleges (AACC), there are “more than 1,000 two-year, associate degree-granting institutions and nearly 12 million students” enrolled in these colleges.
 Approximately 100,000 international students currently attend community colleges in the United States.

 What Are the Different Education Levels and Degree Types at US Colleges and Universities?